-- (i) Promotion Promotion rank for Senior Primary School Masters/Mistresses or Primary School Masters/Mistresses. (updated on 1 September 2008) - (ii) Re-grading A Senior Assistant Master/ Mistress# serving in the nominating primary/ primary special school with a recognised local first degree or equivalent is eligible for consideration for re-grading as Headmaster/ Headmistress II.
+- Promotion Promotion rank for Senior (i) Primary School Masters/Mistresses or Primary School Masters/Mistresses. (updated on 1 September 2008) - Re-grading A Senior Assistant Master/ (ii) Mistress# serving in the nominating primary/ primary special school with a recognised local first degree or equivalent is eligible for consideration for re-grading as Headmaster/ Headmistress II.

-- (i) Candidates should have fulfilled all requirements for normal promotion to this rank.
-The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable. - (ii) Starting from the 2000/01 school year, new school Principals should be limited to candidates holding a recognised local first degree plus teacher training in primary education (and special education in case of special schools), or equivalent qualifications.
+- Candidates fulfilled should have all (i) requirements for normal promotion to this rank.
+The decision of direct appointment of teachers to promotion rank must be supported majority of members of Incorporated Management Committee and is fully justifiable. - Starting from the 2000/01 school year, new (ii) school Principals should be limited to candidates holding a recognised local first degree plus teacher training in primary education (and special education in case of special schools), or equivalent qualifications.